ppy/osu-infrastructure/score-submission.md

 There's a lot to discuss in terms of balancing and integration of the two score sources.
 Some that come to mind are:

-- we need to figure out how the two methods of scoring are going to work together going forward
+- Figure out how to handle total score display (standardised vs classic)
-- smoogipoo wants to discuss the concept of "prestige" leaderboards
+- Discuss adding pp based sorting to leaderboards (and ensuring enough data is preserved to make this happen)
-- i want to abolish mod multipliers
+- Path to removing mod multipliers

 ### Statistics